Hope you all feel like a million dollars, courtesy of Whitney and some funny manly bunch. Enjoy.

 Against the "Don't Ask, Don't Tell" Policy

 There's nothing that I respect with the utmost gratitude than someone who is in the Armed Forces.
 I truly believe that the reason Americans have our basic rights and freedoms is from these men and women who sacrifice their own freedom, time, and even their lives to defend those American principles of freedom in serving within the US Armed Forces.
 Ideally, it is said, the U.S. military defends our rights and freedoms so that all U.S. citizens can be guaranteed of "every man is created equal."
 But the reality in America is that not every man is created equal, especially for someone who is gay, lesbian, or bi-sexual.
 Indeed, sexual minorities are still being treated, in our 21st century, like second class citizens in both the civilian world and U.S. military when it comes to equality.
 With our U.S. military stretched to the breaking point in occupying both Iraq and Afghanistan, the battling of lesbian, gay, bi-sexual, and transgendered rights, and the possibility of military engagement with Iran, all these current events bring to light the significance and the relevance of confronting the "Don't Ask, Don't Tell" policy now for America.
 My focus here is on the "Don't Ask, Don't Tell" (DADT) policy and how it stands against our American principles of freedom, equality, and expression that all of our service members have fought to defend.
-Though the DADT policy is similar as that of its early predecessors in polices of racial discrimination within the military, it is even more discriminatory than those policies because of how the DADT policy infringes upon every service member's sexuality by denying them to freely express or identity themselves as other than heterosexual, regardless of race or ethnicity.
-Thus, they must pretend to be someone they are not in acting heterosexual.
+Though the DADT policy is s

 Just like any other minority, sexual minorities that are gay, lesbian, and bi-sexual, have a long history in America for being treated lesser than human, from being labeled as "social-psycho paths" from psychologist screening recruits during World War II, being black-listed as "deviants" to national security in the McCarthy Era of the 1950s, and currently, being identified as "threats" to unit cohesion and morale within the US Armed Forces, according to what the rationale of the DADT policy.
 This policy appears to exercise discrimination that goes against our preachings of equality and freedoms for other people not our own.
 But then again, our own American nation has been built on discrimination.
 During World War II, for instance, being African American meant that you could not serve alongside your Caucasian service members or could not openly go into an all white establishment where signs had "No Coloreds," even in uniform.
 Discrimination became a tool for oppression against all types of minorities.
 For instance, being Asian American, regardless of whether you were Japanese American or not during World War II, meant that you would be discriminated against based upon your appearance or even taken to an internment in order to "monitor" Japan's people.
 Though majority of Asian American complied with the U.S. government in being interned in order to show their loyalty to the U.S., it was not a matter of loyalty these minorities had, but whether if these U.S. citizen appeared to fit the racial profile of being Asian.
 The actions of the U.S. government to have Asian American internment camps was based on racial discrimination.
 That was not the only form of discrimination practiced during that time.
 Sexual discrimination was also pursued by the U.S. government, which for a gay man enlisted in the U.S. Navy, that meant that you could not openly show your attraction to the same-sex or you'd be thrown into prison for sodomy or into a mental institution for being labeled as a "social psycho-path" or mentally unstable for being a homosexual.
 But discrimination did not stop minorities from serving during World War II.
 With someone hiding, cruising, and congregating, lesbians found other lesbians, gays found other gays, sexual minorities found each other, and created bonds that created networks that then created the emergence of a community and sub-culture of their own.
+Gays, lesbians, and bi-sexuals were present and fought along with their heterosexual brothers-in-arms, during World War II, either on land or ship, and to deny them now, after 60 years, to openly serve, in our year of 2008, is to dishonor what they fought, struggled, and stood for.
+It is to discriminate again, against our own U.S. citizens for being another minority, a sexual minority, as it was then.

-Sexuality is not an identity characteristic that can be easily seen as that of racial identity.
+as that of racial identity.
 More so, racial identity is not defined only by appearances but is defined by culture, which produces the associations and judgements that are based on the appearance of an individual.
 Though one can express their racial identity, culture bases racial discrimination not on expression, but firstly on their appearance.
 Sexuality, on the other hand, can either be expressed or not.
 One can choose when to express it.
 And while early racial discrimination policies operated on visual characteristics, sexual discrimination must operate on performed behaviors that appear not to be "straight" behavior based on subjectivity of the heterosexual majority.
 Under the DADT policy, if the performed behavior of "straight" acting is violated by an individual declaring him or herself a sexual minority or performing any other behavior that goes against the norm of heterosexuality, then the military punishes the individual by discharge from its service.
 To function and serve within the military, these individuals are forced into heterosexuality that violates their freedom of expression in not being open about their true sexuality other than heterosexual.
 Thus, this DADT policy is a particularly repressive form of discrimination, requiring sexual minorities to always pass as heterosexual, forcing them to act and appear "straight" in all their forms of behavior, public and private.

 For instance, imagine you deploy to Iraq, your unit fights in combats during the on-going weeks, there is a possibility that you will die, but you cannot discuss about your significant other to one who asks innocently, "What did you do this weekend," or "Are you going out with someone?"
-Imagine living a double life of being in uniform, forced to act "straight" by day, drive hundreds of miles, away from your base, to be gay by night, lie to your co-workers about whom you are dating or in love with, such as "Oh yeah, I went to the movies this weekend with
+Imagine living a double life of being in uniform, forced to act "straight" by day, drive hundreds of miles, away from your base, to be gay by night, lie to your co-workers about whom you are dating or in love with, such as "Oh yeah, I went to the movies this weekend with Brandon, Brandi...uh, my girlfriend"

-From: http://www.marinecorpstimes.com/xml/news/2007/04/marine_specops_relief070410/marine_specops_801_070410.JPGBut what about the other side on the effectiveness of the policy?
+But what about the other side on the effectiveness of the policy?
 Just as one of our current U.S. presidential candidates, Senator John McCain, during the November 2007 YouTube Republican Debate, stated about the policy in that "it's working."
 One argument for the policy is that allowing these sexual minorities to serve openly within U.S. military units or in the ranks would damage unit cohesion and morale (unless you are the UK, Spain, Canada, the Netherlands, Australia, to list a few countries that have no ban).
 Some reasons for supporting this argument is that most Americans that join the Armed Forces are "conservative" and that to place them into a small unit where there is an openly homosexual is to infringe on these young-minded, "conservative" soldiers' beliefs.
 That their principles would be violated in forcing them to serve alongside a minority that is different from them and would go against their moral values and religious beliefs.
 Another argument for keeping the DADT policy is that it monitors and controls conduct of service members in order to ensure that unit cohesion is not put "at risk."
 And to lift that ban now would be in-appropriate because this is not the right time to make such a decision for our U.S. military that is currently at war, fighting terrorism.
 Top military leaders are saying that "it's working," so therefore, this DADT policy should continue.
 After all, it has been here for nearly 15 years, so why mess with the policy now if "it's working," right?

 The first argument on claiming young soldiers that join into the military are "conservative" is invalid.
 Our U.S. military is a reflection of our society.
 One way or another, that person will have to adapt and deal with different types of people, including gays or any other minority.
 And the surprising news is that these young soldiers of "conservative" background already do tolerate those that are sexual minorities in their units.
 The thing about the DADT policy is that it does not even fully ban sexual minorities.
 So gays, lesbians, and bi-sexuals are already serving in those units, people in those units know of them, and tolerate them.
 They do co-exist and operate with other members in their unit.
 Some sexual minorities are actually open to their units even.
 People are put in